 As the COVID-19 pandemic continues to change, it is important that all pharmacists stay up to date with local outbreaks, changing regulations and advice for managing infection risks and supporting patients.

-In response to the COVID-19 pandemic several regulatory changes have occurred to enable supply of medicines.
-These include provision for image-based prescriptions until 31 September 2021.
-Legal forms of prescriptions and medication chart orders provides a summary of various legal forms of prescriptions and medication orders.
+In response to the COVID-19 pandemic several regulatory changes have occurred to enable supply of medicines, including the provision for image-based prescriptions.
+Legal forms of prescriptions and medication chart orders provides a provides a summary of various legal forms of prescriptions and medication orders.

 Updates are announced on NSW Pharmaceutical Services What's New.

 Pharmaceutical Society of Australia also publishes a helpful summary of COVID-19 regulatory changes for NSW.

 For practical advice for pharmacists for managing the supply of medicines in the pandemic and assisting people in home isolation and for physical distancing, refer to Advice for pharmacists assisting patients in home isolation.

 Advice is provided on: